jamesche75/Linux-Boot-Camp/Modules/Module 5 - Linux and App Service/Module  - Linux and App Service.md

 of your app.

-All our Linux Web App offerings are Docker-based, so a cold start of the app will reinitialize everything to what's included in the Docker container.
+All our Linux Web App offerings are Docker-based, so a cold start of the app will reinitialize everything to only what's included in the Docker container.
 Anything that's been added since container startup will be gone after a restart.